CanadianADLlab/UnityXRTools/README.md

 <h1>UI</h1>

 <h3>XR_UI_Raycaster</h3>
-Scripts attatchs to a controller handles raycasting and interacting with ui elements.
-NOTE for it to find a ui element it needs a collider attatched to it.
+Scripts attaches to a controller handles raycasting and interacting with ui elements.
+NOTE for it to find a ui element it needs a collider attached to it.
 <br>
 Public vars
 <br>